Rigidity of harmonic functions on the supercritical percolation cluster: Lipschitz harmonic functions

 {\it Step 2: Alter environment.} \\ Fix an $N$ large to be determined below and restrict to the event $E_N$.
 Consider the infinite cluster in the following environment.
 First, partition $Q_N$ into `medium' cubes of side length $N^{1/(10 d)}$ and further partition into `small' well-connected cubes of side length $N^{1/(10d)^2}$ in such a way that there is a column of medium and small cubes with faces containing $\mbox{center}(Q_N)$ --- see Figure \ref{fig:box-partition}.

 We define the set of horizontal edges:

 We will remove most of the horizontal edges.
-We first label some of the horizontal edges according to the following procedure: \begin{itemize} \item Proceed through the list of medium cubes which are adjacent to the center, and for each such cube, enumerate all the horizontal edges within it, except for a boundary of `blue' cubes which are adjacent to a face (see Figure \ref{fig:box-partition}) and the cubes which are not in $Q_{N - N^{1/d}}$; \item For each such edge $e$ \begin{itemize} \item if removing $e$ disconnects the current cluster, do not remove the edge \item otherwise; remove the edge and update the cluster. \end{itemize} \end{itemize}
+We first label some of the horizontal edges according to the following procedure: \begin{itemize} \item Proceed through the list of medium cubes which are adjacent to the center, and for each such cube, enumerate all the horizontal edges within it, except for a boundary layer of small `blue' cubes which are adjacent to a the boundary of the medium cube (see Figure \ref{fig:box-partition} and Figure~\ref{fig:box-partitionboundarylayer}) and the cubes which are not in $Q_{N - N^{1/d}}$; \item Proceed through the list of edges which have been enumerated in the previous step, and for each such edge $e$, \begin{itemize} \item if removing $e$ disconnects the current cluster, do not remove the edge \item otherwise; remove the edge and update the cluster. \end{itemize} \end{itemize}

 Denote the infinite cluster in this altered environment by $\mathscr{C}'_{\infty}$ and denote its edge set by $E \left(\mathscr{C}'_{\infty}\right)$.
 We observe that the following three properties are satisfied: \begin{itemize} \item Connected: the set of vertices in the altered environment does not change